Asian Pasta Salad hits all the right notes—crunchy textures, fresh flavors, and a sesame-soy dressing you’ll dream about!

-This is a step away from mayo-laden pasta salads (Hi, still love you guys too!) to a fresh and light Asian-inspired dish.
-We love the crisp textures, the fresh flavors, and the insanely good dressing.
+This is a step away from mayo-heavy pasta salads (still love you guys too!) to something fresh, bright, and Asian-inspired.
+It’s got crisp veggies, juicy mandarins, crunchy almonds, and an insanely good dressing.

 Variations

-• You can make this salad in advance; store everything separately and toss together right before serving.
+• You can prep ahead—store everything separately and toss together before eating.

 Asian Pasta Salad